 Criminal justice graduates, If you find that your initial exploration into available jobs with a criminal justice degree yields promising results, consider what you can do with:

 - An accredited online baccalaureate criminal justice degree?

 If you have more of an interest in learning how to enter a specific sector, think about:

 - a dual degree in psychology?

 Jobs With A Degree In Criminal Justice

 Criminal justice jobs fall into these broad categories – law enforcement, the legal system, and corrections.
-Although it depends upon the exact criminal justice position, many rewarding criminal justice careers require the completion of more specialized training or credential work.
-Here is a simple list of some of the more popular, available jobs with a degree in criminal justice.
+Although it depends upon the exact criminal justice professionals position, many rewarding criminal justice careers require the completion of more specialized training or credential work.
+Here is a simple list of some of the more popular, available jobs after completing a criminal justice program.